hpca-uji/PyDTNN/CONTRIBUTING.md

   and `--use-blocking-mpi=True` (MPI like `mpi4py` does not support async object reductions)

 ## Cython
+- Shared interface and typing code can be defined in `.pyd` files.
 - Multiple Cython optimizations are enabled by default, check for them in `setup.py`, and if desired disabled them locally with `@cython.{option}(value)`.

 ## Memory